prof. dr. N. (Nico) van Yperen

 As a professor of Sport & Performance Psychology, I am interested in the mental aspects of sport and performance and talent development, and achievement motivation in particular.
 Individuals’ achievement motivation affects the degree to which they are inclined to perform their tasks, why they are willing to perform and to persist, how they feel and think about the task, how they evaluate the task, and how they tend to respond to task feedback, coaching, and mentoring.
-In my research, I rely on (multi-level) cross-sectional and longitudinal field studies, laboratory experiments, and meta-analyses.
+In our research, we rely on (multi-level) cross-sectional, longitudinal, and time-series field studies, laboratory experiments, and meta-analyses.
 I conduct my field research in sport (e.g., Den Hartigh et al, 2022; Van Yperen, 2021; Van Yperen et al, 2021, 2022), but also in academic (e.g., Hiemstra et al., 2019; Moghimi et al., 2020; Van Yperen et al, 2021) and work settings (e.g., Van Yperen, 2017; Wörtler et al, 2021, 2022).

 Achievement goal theorists’ basic assumption is that individuals’ achievement motivation is fueled by the need for competence, which is generally considered to be a fundamental psychological need.
 People feel (in)competent on the basis of the standard(s) they use when evaluating their performance.
 Three basic standards can be identified: the task, the self, and others.
 In the achievement goal literature, standards are crossed with valence (approach versus avoidance).
 Approach goals are aimed at acquiring positive possibilities (e.g., competence), whereas avoidance goals are aimed at avoiding negative possibilities (e.g., incompetence).